andygotz/tango-protocol-spec/source/tango-controls-system.rst

          ; Device Server instantiate admin_devcie and other devices device_server = admin_device *device

-         tango_database = device ;where device is providing functionality of Tango Database
+         tango_database = device ;where device provides functionality of Tango Database

          access_control = device ;where device provides functionality to manage access to Tango Controls System

-         admin_device = device ;where device provided functionality to manage a device_server it belongs to and devices instantiated by this device_server
+         admin_device = device ;where device provides functionality to manage a device_server it belongs to and devices instantiated by this device_server